 We know little about Hopewell culture overall.
 But we do know that, in addition to being skilled artisans, the Hopewell had a very sophisticated knowledge of astronomy and geometry.
 This is not only evidenced by sites like Mound City, but also the mind blowing Newark Earthworks complex, which you’ll learn more about down below.

-Believe it or not, nearly all the mounds at Mound City today are reconstructions, as the site was deliberately destroyed during World War I. This was the spot that US military chose for a raining base called Camp Sherman.
+Believe it or not, nearly all the mounds at Mound City today are reconstructions, as the site was deliberately destroyed during World War I. For whatever reason, this was the spot that the US military chose for a training base called Camp Sherman.

 As I walked around Mound City – the only visitor that day – I was confused as to why the place ever needed to be destroyed.
 While far from being the biggest state, Ohio remains a pretty vast place, with lots of open, unused space.
-While I’m unaware of the planning that went Camp Sherman, couldn’t they have just moved it down the road a bit?
-It makes one wonder if this location for a base was deliberate.
+While I’m unaware of the planning that went into establishing Camp Sherman, couldn’t they have just moved it down the road a bit?
+It makes one wonder if someone in charge back then wanted to deliberately destroy the mounds.
 And if so, why?

 After the war’s end, at least, Camp Sherman was eventually dismantled.
 And archaeologists were able to recreate the mounds based on prior surveys and excavation work.
 But there was still one mound that was left alone during the war – Mound 7.